Here is your complete DIY travel guide to the tourist spots in Paracelis!

 Paracelis lies on the easternmost edge of Mountain Province.
-It is known as the land of the Golden Seeds because of its corn plantations.
-Its vast, low-lying plains also make it a rice granary.
+It is known as the land of the Golden Seeds because of its vast corn plantations and wide tracts of rice farms.

 But there is more to that.

 Unknown to many, Paracelis also hides eco-wonders waiting to be discovered.
 Here we go.